-While the United States has signed but not ratified UNCLOS, the provisions of UNCLOS setting forth the scope of authority over territorial seas and EEZs are customary international law.50 President Reagan claimed authority over the United States' EEZ in Proclamation 8030.
-In so doing, President Reagan confirmed that the United States has "(a) sovereign rights for the purpose of exploring, exploiting, conserving and managing natural resources, both living and non-living, of the seabed and subsoil and the superjacent waters," and "(b) jurisdiction with regard to the establishment and use of artificial islands, and installations and structures having economic purposes and the protection and preservation of the marine monument."51 The United States' authority over the EEZ has also been recognized by Congress.52
+managing natural resources, both living and non-living, of the seabed and subsoil and the superjacent waters," and "(b) jurisdiction with regard to the establishment and use of artificial islands, and installations and structures having economic purposes and the protection and preservation of the marine monument."58 The United States' authority over the EEZ has also been recognized by Congress.59

-The United States' established and accepted sovereign rights and jurisdiction in the EEZ plainly provide it with sufficient "control" to designate areas within it as a national monument for purposes of the Antiquities Act.
+The United States' established and accepted sovereign rights and jurisdiction in the EEZ provide it with sufficient "control" to designate areas within it as a national monument for purposes of the Antiquities Act.
 First, the United States exercises greater authority and control over the EEZ than any other sovereign, as well as any state or territory.
-Indeed, when President Reagan issued Proclamation 5030 asserting the United States' claims to its EEZ, the White House explained that the proclamation confirmed the United States' "sovereign rights and control over the living and non-living natural resources of the seabed, subsoil and superjacent waters beyond the territorial sea but within 200 nautical miles of the United States coasts."
+On In fact, when President Reagan issued Proclamation 5030 asserting the United States' claims to its EEZ, the White House explained that the proclamation confirmed the United States' "sovereign rights and control over the living and non-living natural resources of the seabed, subsoil and superjacent waters beyond the territorial sea but within 200 nautical miles of the United States coasts.
 Thus, the United States has paramount authority and-as President Reagan's administration acknowledged-control over areas within its EEZ.

 Second, the United States exercises the precise type of control over the EEZ for which designations under the Antiquities Act are intended as a matter of international and domestic law.
 As set forth both in Proclamation 5030 and in UNCLOS, the United States has sovereign rights within the EEZ "for the purpose of exploring, exploiting, conserving and managing natural resources" and further has jurisdiction for "the protection and preservation of the marine environment."
-The United States also may "promote the objective of the optimum utilization of the living resources" in the EEZ, "determine the allowable catch of the living resources" in the EEZ, and engage in "conservation and management" to prevent over-exploitation.
-These broad powers afford the United States significant control within the EEZ for the exact purpose for which designations are to be made under the Antiquities Act, which as President Trump explained, "are a means of stewarding America's
+The United States also may promote the objective of the optimum utilization of the living resources in the EEZ, "determine the allowable catch of the living resources" in the EEZ, and engage in "conservation and management" to prevent over-exploitation.
+These broad powers afford the United States significant control within the EEZ for the exact purpose for which designations are to be made under the Antiquities Act, which as President Trump explained, "are a means of stewarding America's natural resources, protecting America's natural beauty, and preserving America's historical places."
+Indeed, the Office of Legal Counsel has already concluded that the United States exercises sufficient "control" of the EEZ to designate monuments under the Antiquities Act.